Bullseye! (1990 film): Reception

 The Radio Times Guide to Films review of Bullseye! states: "this appallingly unfunny comedy is a career low for all concerned".

 Release and home video

 This film has been released on several countries theatrically and later on VHS by RCA/Columbia Pictures Home Video.
-The film is available on the made-on-demand DVD-R service from MGM Home Entertainment through 20th Century Fox.
+The film is available on the made-on-demand DVD-R service from MGM Home Entertainment through 20th Century Fox.Also released on Fabulous DvD in 2016 with special interview with RogerMoore and booklet.